 In a never-ending effort to keep our roads safe, the Province of Ontario has passed legislation allowing municipalities to install red light cameras at intersections that photograph vehicles who fail to stop for a red light, then ticket them for reckless driving.

-Luckily, they don’t affect your car insurance rates in Ontario, but plenty of municipalities have installed them, including:
+Luckily, they don’t affect your car insurance rates in Ontario.
+Plenty of municipalities have installed them, including:

 More than half of all red light cameras can be found in the Greater Toronto Area.
-Understanding how the program works can help you avoid red light camera tickets.
+Understanding how the program works can help you avoid getting a fine!

 How do red light cameras work?